Saptak625/ScienceInABag/experiments/oobleck.md

 # Oobleck
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Et malesuada fames ac turpis.
+Oobleck is a strange substance that is sometimes a solid and sometimes a liquid.
+In this experiment, your young scientists will learn about the properties of Oobleck and how it can be used to create moving objects.

 ## Materials
-* L straws (2-3)
-* Pipe cleaners (2-3)
-* Ping pong ball (1)
+* Cornstarch (1 cup)
+* Water (3/4 cup)
+* Food coloring (optional)
+* Plastic bowl or bin

 ## Instructions
-1. pour cornstarch into the container.
+1. Pour cornstarch into the container.
 2. Pour water over the cornstarch.
-3. Stir using the stick until uniformly mixed
+3. Stir using the stick until uniformly mixed.

 ## Scientific Concept
-Non-newtonian fluid → shifts between solid and liquid.
-Cornstarch molecules do not dissolve in water and instead, slide past each other.
+Oobleck is a non-Newtonian fluid.
+This means that it does not follow Newton's law of viscosity.
+Newton's law of viscosity states that the shear stress of a fluid is proportional to the velocity gradient of the fluid.
+This means that the faster you move a fluid, the more shear stress it will have.
+Oobleck does not follow this law because it is a suspension of cornstarch and water.
+The cornstarch particles are suspended in the water and when you move it slowly, the cornstarch particles can move out of the way.
+However, when you move it quickly, the cornstarch particles cannot move out of the way fast enough and the fluid becomes more solid.

 ## Real-World Application
-Can be used in the future to absorb explosions or as speed bumps.
+Oobleck is used in bulletproof vests.
+When a bullet hits the vest, the oobleck particles move out of the way and absorb the bullet's energy.
+This prevents the bullet from penetrating the vest and injuring the person wearing it.